mongodb/docs/source/includes/fact-aws-kms-prereqs.rst

   all clusters in a project for which Encryption at Rest is enabled.

-- If your |aws| |kms| configuration requires it, :aws:`allow access </kms/latest/developerguide/policy-conditions.html#conditions-aws-ip-address>` from :ref:`Atlas IP addresses <atlas-add-inbound-ips>` and the public IP addresses or DNS hostnames of your cluster nodes so that |service| can communicate with your |kms|.
+- If your |aws| |kms| configuration requires it, :aws:`allow access </kms/latest/developerguide/conditions-aws.html#conditions-aws-ip-address>` from :ref:`Atlas IP addresses <atlas-add-inbound-ips>` and the public IP addresses or DNS hostnames of your cluster nodes so that |service| can communicate with your |kms|.
+You must include the IP addresses in your :aws:`managed IAM role policy </IAM/latest/UserGuide/access_policies_manage-edit.html>` by configuring :aws:`IP address condition operators </IAM/latest/UserGuide/reference_policies_elements_condition_operators.html#Conditions_IPAddress>` in your policy document.
   If the node IP addresses :ref:`change <faq-public-ip-changes>`, you must update your configuration to avoid connectivity interruptions.